NolanDon/BookSwap/README.md

 There are multiple goals to this project:

-- Become familiar working with REST API's in the Ruby on Rails framework
+- Working with REST API's in the Ruby on Rails framework
 - Use existing code style and approach to implement new features in unfamiliar territory
 - Apply previous learning tactics to research and become familiar with a new paradigm, language and framework